gloveboxes/PyCon-Hands-on-Lab/lab2-docker-debug/README.md

 Add-WindowsCapability -Online -Name OpenSSH.Client
 ```

-2. From PowerShell, create a key pair.
+2. From PowerShell, Create your key pair, this is typically a one-time operation. **Take the default options**.

 ```bash
 ssh-keygen -t rsa